All entrants to the teaching profession must meet the minimum grades in English Language and Mathematics in one of the following:

 Applicants for the PGDE course should have a First degree class 2.2 or above (or equivalent qualification) in a relevant subject.
 For Maths, Physics or Physics with Maths, either a first degree class 2.2 or above (or equivalent qualification) in a relevant

 subject, or a first degree class 3 or above, plus relevant A level at grade B or above (or equivalent qualification).

 Applicants with a 3rd class degree will be considered, but you should be aware that you will not be eligible for a bursary.
 Please refer to the Department of Education's information on Bursaries and funding.

 Student teachers who have an educational background which is less conventional than a degree in their chosen subject, but who believe that their experience may qualify them to be an effective teacher of that subject, are invited to contact the School of Education to enquire as to their eligibility.
 Decisions in such cases are made easier if strong evidence can be provided to substantiate prior experience.

 If you have doubts about the suitability of your qualifications for the course that you wish to enrol for, please seek advice.

 In addition to formal qualifications, personal qualities, motivation and potential teaching ability are important factors.
 In assessing the suitability of candidates for initial training we look for a sense of responsibility, a robust but balanced outlook, alertness, sensitivity, enthusiasm and facility in communication.
-Previous employment or self-employment, or experience of work with children or adolescents in school, youth club or otherwise would normally count in a candidate´s favour.

 In short, if you have an enthusiasm for your subject, an interest in children, and are genuinely committed to teaching as a career, then you have the foundations on which we can build.
 The range of personal styles that lead to successful teaching is wide but common to all of them is a commitment to professional excellence.